glue-viz/glue/doc/customizing_guide/customization.rst

         ...

-The function should take two arguments - the first argument is the viewer to which the data is being added, and the second is the :class:`~glue.core.Data` or :class:`~glue.core.Subset` object to be added.
+The function should take two arguments - the first argument is the viewer to which the data is being added, and the second is the :class:`~glue.core.data.Data` or :class:`~glue.core.subset.Subset` object to be added.
 The function should then either return a custom :class:`~glue.viewers.common.layer_artist.LayerArtist` instance, or `None` if the function does not need to override the default layer artists.

 Note that ``layer_artist_maker`` can take an optional ``priority=`` argument (which should be an integer), where higher values indicate that the layer artist